How to Open Folders in New Windows on Windows 11

 What happens when you are done?

-Once you change these settings, your computer will stop grouping folders into tabs.
-Every time you double-click a folder, it will launch in its own independent window.
-This is perfect for users who work with many files at once.
+Once you make this change, your computer will stop grouping folders into tabs.
+Every time you double-click a folder, it will open in its own separate window.
+This is great for anyone who juggles a lot of files at once.

 Quick Keyboard Shortcuts